JetBrains/intellij-sdk-docs/topics/appendix/tools/tools_gradle_intellij_plugin.md

 ### failureLevel
 {id="runpluginverifier-task-failurelevel"}

-Defines the verification level at which task should fail if any reported issue will match.
+Defines the verification level at which the task should fail if any reported issue matches.
 Can be set as `FailureLevel` enum or `EnumSet<FailureLevel>`.

 {style="narrow"}